Top 3 Natural Disasters That You Can Avoid

 I realize illness is the greatest concern for our senior citizens, however; natural disasters are partially responsible for generating their own illnesses.

-The United States has been hit hard most recently by Superstorm Sandy in 2012 and before that it was Katrina and the other monster storms of the 2004 and 2005 hurricane seasons.
+The United States has been hit hard most recently by hurricanes Michael, Irma, Harvey, and Sandy and before that it was Katrina and the other monster storms from the awful 2004 and 2005 hurricane seasons.

-The typhoon season has been just as bad with the Philippines getting absolutely devastated by Super Typhoon Haiyan in 2013.
+The typhoon season was just as bad with the Philippines getting absolutely devastated by Typhoon Haiyan in 2013.
 It's understandable why poorer countries suffer economically from these disasters, but the fact that so many people are dying is inexcusable.

 In the past predicting where a tropical system would go proved to be a challenge, so the outcome wasn't surprising when it occurred.
 However, today we know which region a storm will impact several days ahead of time.